fkorning/vagrant/README.md

 </code>

+The Manufakture box is a lightweight Cloud and Cluster on Windows and full POSIX environment.

+It consists: of Syswin, Cygwin, VirtualBox, Vagrant, Docker (Toolbox), Kubernetes (Minikube).

+And then a slew of other Development SDKs and tools (Puppet, Perl, Ruby, Python, Java, etc).

+This is the Kubernetes bit.

+# Vagrant provisioner

 ───────────────────────────────────────────────────────────────────────
 ## Preqequisites
 ───────────────────────────────────────────────────────────────────────

-Make sure you have a *Manufacture* SysWin and CygWin full POSIX system running and installed.
+* Make sure you have a *Manufacture* SysWin and CygWin full POSIX system running and installed.

 	https://sourceforge.net/p/manufacture/syswin/